dianamcnulty/tictactoe/README.md

   Finally, when everything was tested and functioning properly, styling was added as a finishing touch.
   Followed by another round of testing for good measure.

+**Future Improvements/Enhancements**
+  Refactor JS code to use classes for click handlers instead of ID's

+  remove code that was commented out

+  add comments for clarity

+  Potential Enhancement: Give users links to sites with history of Tic-Tac-Toe, strategy, etc.

 **Link to wireframes and user stories:**

  *Wireframes:*